alvarezp/getbymail/README.md

 ToDo:

--Download "full" sites rescusively
+-Download "full" sites rescusively.

--Read body of messages so It can receive multiple instructions in the same message
+-Read body of messages so It can receive multiple instructions in the same message.

--Open all unread messages on a single execution
+-Open all unread messages on a single execution.